UCBX-2024-Team-Wombat/Project-1/README.md

 ##  🙌 Acknowledgments

-Thanks to Bulma for their great CSS framework.
+Thanks to Bulma for their great CSS framework, Merriam-Webster's Collegiate® Thesaurus, API Ninjas and Giphy Devolopers for their great API.

 Special thanks to any contributors or inspiration sources.